 As an educator, Naderi has facilitated writing workshops across the nation.
 She's taught Quranic Studies at The Afghan Academy and founded the Washington International Academy Library.
 She's currently working with international non-profits to build schools and libraries in Afghanistan.
 Her work is featured in curricula including Fairfax County Public Schools and L.M.S.
 Voice.

-Naderi, 18, now attends The University of Virginia.
+Naderi, 19, now attends The University of Wisconsin-Madison as a First Wave Scholar of the 14th Cohort.
 Her chapbook, Bloodline, is available online at marjaanxpoetry.com/buy-bloodline.

 As artists, we disconnect and dismantle ourselves from the systems that may benefit us for the sake of becoming a shadow.
 In this darkness, we are built to fight and find the light.
 In this darkness; however lonely it may be, we capture different realms of humanity, unknowing of its purpose.
 In the confrontation of grief, only then, we recognize the last resort to finding a beacon of truth, of hope, is creation.

 When writing found me, I was engulfed by grey matter.
-In this vessel of existence, I’ve found myself to be an Afghan-American.
+I’ve found myself to be an Afghan-American.
 A woman.
 The daughter of refugees.
 A Muslim.
 Bipolar.
 These are the few I can give a name to.
-These diverse identities, often the target of American hate crimes, are far too heavy for one person to bear.
-Where can this trauma go without harm?
-In seeking, I found paper.
-A home that holds secrets and no judgment.
-In writing, I’ve learned that breath exists in the empty space.
+These diverse identities, often the target of American hate crimes, leaves one asking, where can this trauma go without harm?
+In seeking, I found a home that holds secrets and no judgment -- poetry.
+I’ve learned that breath exists in the empty space between words.
 Through emptiness and our natural state of being, light is found and offers an outlet for pain to dissolve.